Grain Whisky, once only used for blending, is now gaining a platform in its own right.

 The flavour is light bodied and sweet, which is not surprising given the marrying of Grain and Bourbon, both liquids with typical sweet flavour profiles.

-This award winning Grain Whisky was first launched in 2009 and has a number of accolades to its name already.
+This award winning Whisky was first launched in 2009 and has a number of accolades to its name already.
 As well as focussing on the fact that it is Grain Whisky, the brand uses this to situate itself as a distinctly South African Whisky, with locality and category going hand in hand.

 Land of the Grains